Video Link: https://vimeo.com/286854910

 Video Stream: Mark Cuban Continues His Support For Growth Hormone Research

-ANN ARBOR, Mich. — Mark Cuban, the famous Internet entrepreneur and owner of the Dallas Mavericks, has continued his outspoken support for the possible use of Human Growth Hormone (HGH) by funding a study by University of Michigan scientists and physicians to explore how Human Growth Hormone may aid recovery from an ACL tear -- one of the most frequent, traumatic and dreaded knee injuries among athletes.
+ANN ARBOR, Mich. — Mark Cuban, the famous Internet entrepreneur and owner of the Dallas Mavericks, has continued his outspoken support for the possible use of Human Growth Hormone (HGH) by funding a study by University of Michigan scientists and physicians to explore how Human Growth Hormone may speed up recovery from an ACL tear -- one of the most incessant, distressing, and feared knee injuries among athletes.

 The funding is being provided by the Mark Cuban Foundation.